Can Candles Be A

 particularly affected.

-bringing rigidity and providing a burn rate that is slower.
+providing a burn rate that is slower.
+Scented candles also have

-Scented candles also have a need to burn slower and may be
+a need to burn slower and may be found to have wicks with

-found to have wicks with metallic cores.
-These potential health
+metallic cores.
+These potential health hazards have the ability

-hazards have the ability to make the air inside your home as
+to make the air inside your home as dangerous as or even more

-dangerous as or even more dangerous than the air outside your
+dangerous than the air outside your home and they are not only

-home and they are not only harmful to humans, but to pets as
+harmful to humans, but to pets as well.
+It has been reported by

-that lead particles may be released by some candles, being able
+released by some candles, being able to float in the air,

-to float in the air, landing on the floor or areas where they
+landing on the floor or areas where they may be ingested by

-may be ingested by your pet.
+your pet.

-produced can vary.
+can vary.
 It is caused by incomplete burning of fuels

 containing carbon.
 Candle soot can be deposited on any area in